The rarely mentioned Cons of DINK Lifestyle

 The freedom, the mobility in making plans, the responsibility of raising a good person.

-There’s so much pros to the DINK lifestyle, I can only think of very few disadvantages that accompanied the decision.
+There’s so much pros to the DINK lifestyle, there’s also disadvantages that accompanied the decision.

-Speaking from my own experience, there’s only two major cons to double income, no kids (DINK) lifestyle.
+Speaking from my own experience, there’s two major cons to double income, no kids (DINK) lifestyle.

 Seeing our grandparents and parents getting older, we would never have a chance to welcome young, energetic, sprouting life.

-Imagine changing a diapers for your 90 years old stroke granny vs changing cute S size diapers for a 6 months old, I believe the later is less depressing.
+Imagine changing a diapers for your 90 years old stroke granny vs changing cute S size diapers for a 6 months old, the later is no doubt less depressing.

 Us woman had our last chance to have kids at mid forties.
 Sure, life before forty are damn wonderful.
-We could scuba dive a week at the most breathtaking dive site in Malaysia, worry about nothing, maybe except for financials.
+We could spend a week scuba dive at the most breathtaking dive site in Malaysia, worry about nothing, maybe except for financials.

 When all the similar activities being done, when our physical energy finally do not catch up, would we regret our no kids decision?